sampsyo/cs6120/content/blog/2019-10-23-global-value-numbering/index.md

 }
 ```

-## SSA
+## Static Single Assignment (SSA) Form

 Difficulties:
 - Dominator tree: we needed the direct children (immediate dominators), not the entire dominance relation.
 We ran the transitive reduction on the dominance relation.
 - We only add a phi node for a variable if that variable is defined more than once.
 - Whether to start with phi nodes with duplicated arguments or to add them as we processed the node.
 We keep track of where the phi argument sources are from.
 - Design decision: we also store source blocks for phi arguments.
 - Found in `test/gvn/constant-folding-tau-example.bril`: Our implementation requires us to declare variables at a higher scope.